Jun-copter/FlightComputer/README.md

 ## Overview

 Most hobby flight controllers bolt an RC receiver and GPS module onto the outside of the board.
-This design integrates the ExpressLRS receiver directly onto the PCB, and moves the GNSS receiver and magnetometer onto a separate mast-mounted board where they belong — away from high-current traces and clear of 2.4 GHz desense.
+This design integrates the ExpressLRS receiver directly onto the PCB, and moves the GNSS receiver and magnetometer onto a separate mast-mounted board where they belong, away from high-current traces and clear of 2.4 GHz desense.

 The result is a two-board system: a main flight controller carrying the MCU, sensors, power tree and radio, and a small NavBoard carrying GNSS and the compass.